 The fundamental bedrock for any analytics project is good data.
-However, given the data we are analyzing is sourced from enterprise transactional platforms, it is often poor in quality, missing altogether and may need to be categorized and enriched.
+However, given the data we are analysing is sourced from enterprise transactional platforms, it is often poor in quality, missing altogether and may need to be categorised and enriched.

 Some typical causes:

 1. Entry quality: Did the information enter the system correctly at the origin?

 2. Process quality: Was the integrity of the information maintained during processing through the system?

 3. Identification quality: Are two similar objects identified correctly to be the same or different?